DE0CH/irace-tuning3/README.md

 ## Caveat

-Do not set the `boundMax` function, it is not supported and will cause undefined behavior.
+Do not set the `boundMax` parameter for meta irace, it is not supported and will cause undefined behavior.